markmoxon/elite-a-source-code-bbc-micro/README.md

 This repository contains the original source code for Angus Duggan's Elite-A on the BBC Micro.

 You can build the fully functioning game from this source.
-[Three releases](#building-different-releases-of-elite-a) are currently supported: the officially released version from Angus's site, and the version produced by the original source discs (which was never released).
+[Three variants](#building-different-variants-of-elite-a) are currently supported: the officially released version from Angus's site, the variant produced by the original source discs (which was never released), and a variant that fixes various bugs.

 It is a companion to the [bbcelite.com website](https://www.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
 The links at the top of this page will take you to repositories for the other versions of Elite that are covered by this project.